Best POS Systems for Small Business 2026 - Honest Cost Breakdown (No Affiliate BS)

 Processing Cost Transparency

-Ask every POS provider: What is the processing pricing model?
-Is it interchange-plus or flat rate?
+Ask every POS provider: Do you offer cash discount or dual pricing?
+What is the processing pricing model?
 What is the total effective rate on $X of monthly volume?
+If you need help understanding processing pricing before choosing a POS, read our merchant services guide for a full cost breakdown by volume.

 Hardware Ownership